I’ve found a backdoor where we can skip the names that keep things small.

-The door is so ancient it has been swallowed by the landscape around it and to see it you must offer yourself first to the rhythmic swirl of life and death where you too will be reclaimed by the elementals that hold shape and structure and allow it to flux and change both.
+The door is so ancient it has been swallowed by the landscape around it.
+To see it you must offer yourself first to the rhythmic swirl of earth where you too will be humbled by the elements that hold shape and structure and allow it to flux and change both.

 Behind the door I found the moose skull in a circle of dead cottonwood trees, bleached white from the sun - the skull and the trees both.
-In the eye socket, that space where a vision occurred, a tiny purple Pacific Aster grew, replacing the iris with rays of lavender, the pupil yellow like the wolves here.
-It had been watching me with its flower eyes, as I came upon the circle, so stark in death amidst life that it pulled off the impossible task of disappearing in plain sight, and I had to look twice to see.
+In the eye socket a tiny purple Pacific Aster gazed yellow and piercing like the wolves here.
+The skull had been watching me with its flower eyes as I came upon the circle, so stark in death amidst life that it pulled off the impossible task of disappearing in plain sight, and I had to look twice to see.
 It had been watching me as I danced for those great mountains, whose peaks, regal and dangerous, rose out of the lakes like a rough Aphrodite.
-Beckoning me close with my mouth agape in the fiery light of sunset.

-I place my hand on the skull.
-The dome of bone sloping up and over, ridge- like, to fit just-so in the divot of my palm.
+I placed my hand on the skull.
+The dome of bone sloped up and over, ridge- like, to fit just-so in the trembling hollow of my palm.

-I hear a noise behind me and my heart skips.
-At the edge of the river on the far bank appears an adult female moose, brethren to the calcified one under my hand.
-All legs and nose, she is breathtaking in her ironic delicacy and grace, combing the water’s edge for reeds and roots.
+I heard a noise behind me and my blood rose.
+At the edge of the river on the far bank appeared an adult female moose, brethren to the calcified one under my hand.
+All legs and nose, she was breathtaking in her ironic delicacy, combing the water’s edge for reeds and roots.
 A riparian beast built like rickety geometries; all vertices and lines and angular slopes, but moving like water, as she has learned to do in her apprenticeship over the years.

 And staying true to it.
-A woman singing at the crossroads, arguably ruined by the knowing of an inhabited life.
-And all I can do is be with the task and sit in silence and smile a small smile when the crows start up outside my window in raucous choirs and do my best not to feel unbearably alone.
-It is the path of the untamed heart.
-If I know one thing I know this...and you will know it too when it is your time; some of us are not content to fall asleep while the world, in its wild way, dances on.
+A woman arguably ruined by the knowing of a radically inhabited life.
+And all I can do is be with the task and sit in silence and smile a small smile when the crows start up outside my window in cacophonous choirs and do my best to let myself feel unbearably awake.
+It is the path of the untamed, hole-riddled heart.